freemjstudio/freemjstudio/README.md

-<h3 align="center"> A Software Engineer Pursuing Sustainable Growth </h3>
+<h3 align="center"> A Software Engineer, Data & Cloud </h3>
-My goal as an engineer is a "sustainable engineer" who always study new technologies and digging how it works.
+- My goal as an engineer is a "sustainable engineer" who always study new technologies and digging how it works.

 <div>